-1. In Wave Analytics, click the gear icon (🔯) and then click Data Monitor to open the data monitor.

-The Jobs view shows by default.
+- 1. In Wave Analytics, click the gear icon (2) and then click Data Manager.
+The data manager opens on the Monitor tab, with the Jobs view selected by default. - 2.
+Select Dataflow View.

 Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.